-In our previous posts we discussed about how having the right Price Structure for your hotel and the implementation of Dynamic Pricing helps you focus on the right business mix and win more business without leaving money on the table.
-Continuing our discussion on Pricing, in this post, we would explain and discuss two important aspects of Pricing; Strategic Pricing and Tactical Pricing and when to use it.
+In our previous posts, we discussed about how having the Rights Price Structure for your Hotels and the Implementation of Dynamic Pricing helps you focus on the Right Business Mix and win more business without leaving money on the table.
+Continuing our discussion on Pricing in this post we would explain and discuss two important aspects of pricing; Strategic pricing and Tactical pricing and when to use it.

 Before we begin, think about how pricing is set in the hotel industry and at your hotel.
-What initial thoughts do you have on why your product / services are priced as they are?
-What thoughts or analysis do you think or know went into your pricing?
+What initial thoughts do you have on why your product/services are priced as they are?
+What thoughts or analysis do you think or know going into your pricing?

 When talking about pricing it is important to understand the “levels of pricing”; There are three levels of pricing:

 Industry Level Pricing is generally considered during the business planning stages.
 At this level, you would consider how supply, demand, costs, regulations and other high-level factors interact and affect overall prices.
 Decision on whether to build/acquire a hotel and what rating it would be; a budget 3* property, a mid-segment 4* business hotel or a luxury 5* hotel; will be based on the Industry Price level, feasibility studies, analysis of supply-demand and business trade forecasts; all of which will help in the determination of the potential Return on Investment or ROI.